Environment

 Total Environmental Advanced Management System (TEAMS)

-At the Bridgestone Group, the Total Environmental Advanced Management System (TEAMS) serves as the foundation for the Group's environmental activities.
-In acquiring and maintaining ISO 14001 certifications at the manufacturing sites, the Group has implemented Environmental Management System (EMS) framework across the Group.
+The Bridgestone Group’s Total Environmental Advanced Management System (TEAMS) serves as the foundation for the Group’s environmental activities.
+To acquire and maintain ISO 14001 certification at its manufacturing sites, the Group has implemented its Environmental Management System (EMS) framework across the Group.
 TEAMS was developed by adding the following two concepts to EMS:

 Total: the participation of all business units, facility functions and employees throughout the Group